2018 National Webinar Program19 February 2018

 Neil Savery is the Chief Executive Officer of the Australian Building Codes Board (ABCB), where he has been engaged in transforming the National Construction Code’s development, role of the ABCB and broader reform of the building regulatory system nationally.

-27 June – Fees: The lifeline to ensure the survival of your practice
+30 May – Fees: The Lifeline to Ensure the Survival of your Practice

 Bryan Miller, Practicing ARChitecture, Bryan Miller and Associates Architects